The 9 Best Deadlift Shoes (Arnold Said So!)

 • Wide toe box for a comfortable, non-compressed feel

 I am not the biggest fan of the toe box; my toes really dangle in these bad boys.
-However, the combination of ankle support and thin outsole is unique to SABO Heavy Duty deadlift shoes.
+However, the combination of ankle support and thin outsole is unique to SABO Deadlift Pro shoes.

 If you’re a non-heeled squat shoe enthusiast, you could absolutely wear these throughout the duration of a powerlifting competition.
 However, for anything other than powerlifting, you’d be better off with a more multi-functional shoe.